llvm/circt/docs/RationaleHW.md

   `sv.verbatim.expr`.

-Because parameter expressions are MLIR attributes, they are immortal values that are uniquified based on their structure.
+Because parameter expressions are MLIR attributes, they are immortal values that are uniqued based on their structure.
 This has several important implications, including:

 - A parameter reference (`#hw.param.decl.ref`) to a parameter `x` doesn't know